 A Guide To Visiting Stirling

-Visiting Stirling is easy and very worthwhile.
+Visiting Stirling is essential for those interested in Scotland’s tumultuous history.
+Getting there is easy and you’ll find the trip very worthwhile.
 Stirling is handily located approximately 40 minutes’ drive from both Glasgow and Edinburgh Airports.
 You can also reach Stirling very easily by road, rail or bike.

 The population of Stirling is roughly 92,000.

 There are few places so small yet steeped in so much history.
 It is a well-rounded city with much to offer in terms of historic attractions and breath-taking scenery.
 If that’s not enough, there’s plenty of retail therapy and restaurants to choose from.

 The main advantage of Stirling being of a compact size is that much of it is easy to access by foot.
 Having said this, the city is well connected by public transport as bus, rail and taxi services, as well as cycle paths are all available.

 There are many must-see attractions in Stirling, such as the Wallace Monument, a tower built to commemorate William Wallace, a 13th century Scottish hero, who the 1995 film, Braveheart was based upon.

 There is also Stirling Castle, which gives stunning views over the city.